biggerpicagency/traditional-boilerplate/frontend/README.md

 Apache 2.0
 Copyright 2015 Google Inc
-This starter kit is being kept up-to-date by Bigger Picture / Studio Sidekicks.
+This starter kit is being kept up-to-date by Studio Sidekicks.